EphraimSiegfried/cuteserver/README.md

 make
 ```

-Now it should be possible to run `cuteserver` in the command line
+Now it should be possible to run `cuteserver` in the command

+Note: The default path for the configuration file is "./config.toml", so when you build from scratch, it uses the config.toml file at root level.
+You can provide another configuration path using the -p argument.
+You might need to adjust the paths in your configuration file and compile the executables (cgi-scripts) before running.